awesomeeng/awesome-cli/docs/Introducing.md

 In "command CLIs" each command has its own set of options.
 Options you specify in your root class (that which extends `AwesomeCLI.CommandCLI`) are considered "global options" and modify the options object passed to each of your commands.
 Note that each command gets its own `args` and `options` passed to if; modifying either of these in a command will only expose those to descendant commands, not to sibling commands.

 You use `addOption(name,type,defaultValue,description)` to add options/switches.
-AwesomeCLI will parse the command line arguments for these switches and translate them into the options argument that is passsed to your `execute(args,options)` method.t
+AwesomeCLI will parse the command line arguments for these switches and translate them into the options argument that is passsed to your `execute(args,options)` method.
 ```
 class MyCLI extends AwesomeCLI.CommandCLI {
 	constructor() {